 - The name and contact information for the young or new worker’s supervisor.

-- Safety contacts including the Regional Safety Committee, the campus Joint Health and Safety Committee and the HSEA.
+- Safety contacts including the Regional Safety Committee, the campus Joint Health and Safety Committee and the Manager, Safety and Facilities Services.

 - The College’s and young or new worker’s rights and responsibilities under the Workers Compensation Act and the WorkSafeBC OSHR including the reporting of unsafe conditions and the right to refuse to perform unsafe work.
 See policy 4.0

 - Northern Lights College health and safety rules, the Health and Safety (H&S) Policy and the H&S Program.
-The new worker should be introduced to the “Staff Only” directory on the NLC website and where to access the Health and Safety Policy and Program.
+The new worker should be introduced to the “Staff Only” directory on the College website and how to access the Health and Safety Policy and Program on the College website.

 - Site specific hazards to which the young or new worker may be exposed, including risks from robbery, assault or confrontation.
 The supervisor or designate will advise the worker of all appropriate means and procedures for the avoidance of violence, see procedures 1.01 – 1.05.